 On 13 February 2019, we dealt with knowledge and resilience.
 Punam Noor spoke on "Significance of indigenous traditional knowledge in the process of ecological restoration" (see abstract here).
 Jukka Similä spoke on "Resilience, law and uncertainty" (see abstract here).

-On 12–14 March 2019, is the faculty’s annual Research Seminar on Responsiveness and Reflectivity in Law.
+On 12–14 March 2019, was the faculty’s annual Research Seminar on Responsiveness and Reflectivity in Law.
 The event was co-ordinated by our team, but in terms of substance arranged with other teams together.
 For more information, see: https://www.ulapland.fi/EN/Events/Research-Seminar-in-Legal-Studies

 Other events of the spring term 2019 will be announced later.